hacksparrow/mongoose-pages/README.md

 **Cons**

 1. Performance will degrade as the number of documents increase.
-This is a limitation is MongoDB.
+This is a limitation is [MongoDB's skip](http://docs.mongodb.org/manual/reference/method/cursor.skip/).
 2. Not recommended for high traffic websites with large number of documents in collection.

 ###anchor